bachya/Sifttter-Redux/README.md

 Two notes to be aware of:

-* `-f` and `-t` are *inclusive* parameters, meaning that those dates will be included when searching for Siftter data.
+* `-f` and `-t` are *inclusive* parameters, meaning that when specified, those dates will be included when searching for Siftter data.
 * Although you can specify `-f` by itself, you cannot specify `-t` by itself.

 Sifttter Redux makes use of the excellent [Chronic gem](https://github.com/mojombo/chronic "Chronic"), which provides natural language parsing for dates and times.
 This means that you can run commands with more "human" dates: